-The latest actuarial valuation of both the TPS and the LGPS related to the period ended 31 March 2016.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2019.

 There were no outstanding or prepaid contributions at either the beginning or the end of the financial year.